VenturaNotes/Knowledge/Computer Science/Statistical Learning/Gareth James et. al./(Home Page) An Introduction to Statistical Learning with Applications in Python by Gareth James et. al..md

 - “Hence, this book, An Introduction to Statistical Learning, With Applications in Python (ISLP), covers the same materials as ISLR but with labs implemented in Python — a feat accomplished by the addition of a new co-author, [[Jonathan Taylor]].” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=4&annotation=HL6RZEWM))
 	- Originally the programming language "R" was the go-to
 - “[[ISLP Python package]], which we have written to facilitate carrying out the statistical learning methods covered in each chapter in Python.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=4&annotation=HY53TCQN))
-- “appropriate for advanced undergraduates or master’s students in statistics or related quantitative fields” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=4&annotation=64KGUDQ6))
+- “appropriate for advanced undergraduates or master's students in statistics or related quantitative fields” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=4&annotation=64KGUDQ6))
 	- “It can be used as a textbook for a course spanning two semesters.” ([pdf](zotero://open-pdf/library/items/MGG794JE?page=4&annotation=PVCBCI7C))
 ## (1) Introduction
 ### (1.1) An Overview of Statistical Learning